acerockstar/comblie/README.md

 # Authentication

-1. Client authenticates with a social network provider, yielding an **access token**.
+1. Client authenticates with a social network provider, yielding an **access token** and a user ID.
-2. Client encypts the access tokens (using the Comblie app secret as the key) and sends the encrypted values to the server.
+2. Client encypts the access tokens and user IDs (using the corresponding Comblie app secret as the key) and sends the encrypted values to the server.
-3. Server decrypts the access tokens and uses them to fetch data on behalf of the user from the corresponding social network provider.
+3. Server decrypts the data and uses them to fetch data on behalf of the user from the corresponding social network provider.
-4. Access tokens for all social networks are stored on the client (encrypted) with their expiration dates.
+4. Access tokens and user IDs for all social networks are stored on the client (encrypted).
 Each time the client is launched, the client does what is necessary to extend the expiration dates of the access tokens.
-When unsuccessful, the client obtains prompts the user to reauthenticate, yielding a new access token.
+When unsuccessful, the client prompts the user to reauthenticate, yielding a new access token.

-The `meta` property of the request object contains these encrypted access tokens:
+The `meta` property of the request object contains these encrypted access tokens and user IDs:

 ```
 {